Self-care is a word that we often hear but it can look different for each of us.

 The friendships that can pick back up no matter how much time has passed are a true gift.

-Sometimes it can be REALLY painful to discover that a relationship that you valued was only for a “reason” or a “season” in your life and not a “lifetime.”
+It can be painful to discover that a relationship that you valued was only for a “reason” or a “season” in your life and not a “lifetime.”

-It can be really hard to let a relationship go that was once a big part of your life.
+It can be hard to let go of a relationship that was once a big part of your life.

 Sometimes moving on or ending an unhealthy relationship is the healthiest thing you can do if its season is over.